cameron-faerber/crash-risk-minnesota/readme.txt

-This repository contains the data files, code, literature, and all else used in the writing of the Thesis project of Cameron Faerber.
+This repository contains the data filesand used in the writing of the Thesis project of Cameron Faerber.